- Successful completion of 60 University Transfer credits as listed below

 The following are the general requirements for an Associate of Arts Degree at any B.C. college:

-* English courses include courses in written Communications and Creative Writing that transfer to one of the B.C. research universities (SFU, UBC, UBC-O, UVic or UNBC) as English credit.
-For the purposes of the Associate of Arts degree, English courses cannot be counted as Humanities courses.
+*English courses can include courses in written Communications (CMNS) and Creative Writing (CRWR) that transfer to one of the B.C. research universities (SFU, UBC, UBC-O, UVic or UNBC) as English credit.
+A maximum of 3 credits can come from such an equivalent; at least 3 credits must be earned in an actual ENGL course, so-named.
+For purposes of the Associate of Arts degree, English courses cannot be counted as Humanities courses.

 A course is defined by the subject for which it is granted transfer credit at one of the research universities (SFU, UBC, UBC-O, UNBC, or UVic).